perwestin/docs/contents/docs/tutorials/consent.md

     - 8811215477
     - 8811212862
     - 8311211356
-- When you submit the data you will be redirected to the [TPP_REDIRECT_URI]
+- When you submit the data you will be redirected to the `[TPP_REDIRECT_URI]`
 - On this URI a `code` param will be added.
-Use this in the subsequent call when getting the account information token.
+- Use this `code` in the subsequent call when getting the account information token.

+Call the OAuth token endpoint to finalize consent flow.

+    curl -X POST
+        [AUTH_HOST]/connect/token
+        -H 'Content-Type: application/x-www-form-urlencoded'
+        -H 'X-ConsentAuthorisationId: [CONSENTAUTHID]'
+        -H 'X-ConsentId: [CONSENTID]'
+        -d 'client_id=[CLIENTID]&client_secret=[CLIENTSECRET]&code=[CODE]&redirect_uri=[TPP_REDIRECT_URI]&grant_type=authorization_code'

+At this point you are ready to call the account service.
+Read more in the [account service tutorial](/docs/tutorials/accounts).

 ## Schemas